cwchentw/objcheck/README.md

 ## Why `objcheck`?

-Currently, the major Objective-C compilers, Clang and GCC, are not totally compatible.
+Currently, the major Objective-C compilers, Clang and GCC, are not totally compatible at code level.
 If wanting to check compiler compatibility for our Objective-C code base, we have to compile it twice.

 It is tedious to write Makefile or another project configuration file for each code base.
 To address this issue, `objcheck` automatically tests your code base against both Clang and GCC without any project configuration file.